Arthur9288/ImageClassificationTensor/README.md

-#Projeto de machine learning feito usando TensorFlow ML

-### The Project includes two main notebooks: "Getting Started.ipynb" and "image collection automation.ipynb"
+# Machine Learning Project with TensorFlow

+## Notebooks

+### 1. Getting Started.ipynb
+Builds a TensorFlow convolutional neural network to classify images.
+- Installs dependencies
+- Removes invalid images
+- Loads and normalizes data
+- Splits into training/validation/test sets
+- Trains the model
+- Plots loss and accuracy
+- Reports precision metrics

+### 2. Image Collection Automation.ipynb
-#### Automates satellite image capture from Google Earth within a specified area defined by start/end coordinates.
+Automates satellite image capture from Google Earth within a specified area defined by start/end coordinates.
+- Opens the browser and navigates to Google Earth
+- Enters each coordinate pair and searches
-#### It opens the browser, enters each coordinate pair, takes screenshots, crops to the region of interest, and converts PNGs to JPGs.
+- Takes screenshots and crops to the region of interest
+- Converts PNGs to JPGs
-#### Uses the pyautogui, pyperclip, and Pillow libraries.
+- Uses the **pyautogui**, **pyperclip**, and **Pillow** libraries

-#### "Getting Started.ipynb":
-#### Builds a TensorFlow convolutional neural network to classify images.
-It installs dependencies, removes invalid images,
-#### loads and normalizes the data, splits into training/validation/test sets, trains the model, plots loss and accuracy, and reports precision metrics.